Education and Arts - D3002

 With all kinds of majors and minors to choose from, you could delve into history, politics, music, human rights, linguistics, economics or any other area you’re especially interested in.

-Combined with your education studies, you’ll learn how to be an innovative and effective teacher in general, with the capacity to bring out the best in young people.
+Combined with your education studies, you’ll learn how to be an innovative and effective teacher, with the capacity to bring out the best in young people.

 Look ahead to an exciting career

 Our graduates go on to become leading teachers.
 Beyond this, they also make an impact on the world stage, contributing to public debate, policy development and community action.

 With this double degree, you might be surprised by the range of career options on the table, particularly in areas such as publishing, editing and writing, community program development and education journalism.

 About registration and accreditation

 - All primary and secondary education specialisations are accredited by the Victorian Institute of Teaching (VIT) using national accreditation standards.

 - This means your qualification will be accepted in Victoria and all other Australian states and territories.

 |This course is equivalent to 4.25 years of full-time study and offered only in accelerated mode to complete in 4 years.|

 |First Semester (February)|